Visiting Jarabacoa: 18 Things to Do in the Dominican Alps

 3. Salto Secreto (Secret Waterfall)

 This is hands down one of my favorite places to visit in the Dominican Republic!
-After a 30 minute drive towards the town of Manabao, you leave the car at a cute storefront with an older who lady sells homemade ice cream and herbal medicinal teas.
+After a 30-minute drive towards the town of Manabao, you leave the car at a cute storefront with an older lady who sells homemade ice cream and herbal medicinal teas.

 Then you hike through a finca and at one point walk through a river.
 So your feet will get wet!
 Then you reach this awe-inspiring waterfall which you will likely have all to yourself.